 animals at The Salinas and Aguada Blanca National Reserve | Photo by rubi.qch

-Stop at the highest point between Arequipa and the Colca Canyon, at 4,800 m.a.s.l., and contemplate the imposing Ampato, Sabancaya and Hualca Hualca volcanoes.
-This viewpoint offers one of the most unforgettable landscapes of the tour.
+Located at 4,800 m a.s.l., it is the highest point between Arequipa and Colca.
+From here you will see the imposing Ampato, Sabancaya, and Hualca Hualca volcanoes, in one of the most memorable landscapes of the entire route.

 The viewpoint of the volcanoes with snow | Ultimate Trekking